volume-trader/QuantowerKB/getting-started/backup-and-restore-manager.md

 Once the process is started, you will see the progress screen, showing the backup process flow.
 When the backup will be finished you can press the **\[ FINISH \]** button to get to the starting screen.
 Each backup is created with the automatic name by the template: “Date Time.zip”.

 {% hint style="info" %}
-You may find some backup files in Quantower Backup folder, containing the “**A**” letter at the end — these are the Automatic backups, periodically made by Quantower \(daily, overridden each 5 min\).
+You may find some backup files in VT-Terminal Backup folder, containing the “**A**” letter at the end — these are the Automatic backups, periodically made by VT-Terminal \(daily, overridden each 5 min\).
 {% endhint %}

 ## Restore settings

-In case you want to restore some previous settings or wish to apply some custom settings \(got from another Quantower user, that backed up its settings previously\), follow the **\[ RECOVER SETTINGS \]** button.
+In case you want to restore some previous settings or wish to apply some custom settings \(got from another VT-Terminal user, that backed up its settings previously\), follow the **\[ RECOVER SETTINGS \]** button.

 ![Recover your settings in several clicks](../.gitbook/assets/restoresettings.png)